To make the game more fun, assign awards and punishments!

 Players: 4-8

 Each “inning” consists of one team “batting” and the other “fielding,” and then vice versa.
 Players cycle through their rotation so that the same “pitcher” and “batter” throw against each other until the batter is out or gets on base.
+This game requires 2 targets.
+Use the white board to draw a baseball diamond, track the players, and keep score.

 The pitcher always throws first, always aiming for a bullseye.
 The batter throws second, attempting to beat the score of the pitcher.
 This results in three possible scenarios: